openstack/tempest/doc/source/library/credential_providers.rst

 These library interfaces are used to deal with allocating credentials on demand either dynamically by calling keystone to allocate new credentials, or from a list of preprovisioned credentials.
-These 2 modules are implementations of the same abstract credential providers class and can be used interchangably.
+These 2 modules are implementations of the same abstract credential providers class and can be used interchangeably.
 However, each implementation has some additional parameters that are used to influence the behavior of the modules.
 The API reference at the bottom of this doc shows the interface definitions for both modules, however that may be a bit